TejasDasa/RISC-V-Processor/README.md

 }
 ```

-More advanced programs exercise periodic timer interrupts and multiple preemptively scheduled tasks on the physical FPGA.
+More advanced workloads exercise timer interrupts and multiple preemptively scheduled tasks on physical FPGA hardware.

 ---